mnentwig/ESP32ETH/README.md

 - "ECHO XYZ" may be used to wait for completion of previous, slow commands.
 - TCP/IP is not used for framing.
 That is, sending commands character-by-character or a command sequence spanning tens of kB will give the same result (the latter being more efficient)

+## connect via Teraterm
+- change "Setup/Terminal/New Line/Receive" to AUTO
+- File/New Connection, TCP/IP, "Other" (or "Telnet").
+Set TCP/IP address and port e.g. 79 (see code)

+## command set
+### ERR? command
+- Returns error count and the first error message, comma-separated.

+- returns "0,NO_ERROR" in case of no error.

+- clears the error status.
+E.g. use ERR? before a problematic command to see the actual error message, not an earlier one.

+### ERRCLR
+- clears the error status (same as ERR?) but does not return anything

+### RESTART
+Resets the processor, e.g. to apply new IP settings

+### ETH_IP?
+returns the IP address stored in flash memory (may differ from current IP address until REBOOT)

+## error messages
+### SYNTAX_ERROR
+Unrecognized command token
+### PARAMETER_COUNT
+Unexpected number of command parameters